Aceba1/SyncPi/README.md

 ### packages.ini

-Packages in this list will be installed on the remote device.
+Packages in this list will be installed via APT on the remote device.
 Packages installed by this script will be removed if they are no longer in this list.

 - To disable this feature, set envrionment `SKIP_PACKAGES` to `true`
 - To prevent automatically upgrading packages, set `SKIP_PACKAGES_UPGRADE` to `true`